breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 I spent my time learning Computer Science, surrounded by intelligent people who had similar interests.
 It was like paradise.

 Except for Discrete Math, that is.
-Everyone's got that one class where they struggle.
+Everyone has that one class where they struggle.
 But even tougher than the material was the imposter syndrome I felt as a result.
 It was my first semester and, heck, I was just an English major.
 If I was already struggling, maybe I didn't belong in a Computer Science program?
 Surely I'd be exposed as a fraud.

 In the end, I managed to scrape out a hard-won B+.
 And boy was I relieved.
 I won't say it fully alleviated my imposter syndrome, but it was a good start.